 - Endogenetic Forces: These forces originate from a point deep inside the earth.
 These forces are expressed on the surface of the earth.

-- Exogenetic Forces: These forces are working under the influence of gravity of the earth.
+- Exogenetic Forces: These forces are working under the influence of the gravity of the earth.
 These forces are involved in reducing and diminishing the irregularities on the surface of the earth.

 Types of Endogenetic Forces

 Based on the duration of expression on the surfaces of the earth these are classified into 2 types as under:

 - Diastrophic Forces